 But acknowledge your startup’s precarious existence, and you could potentially draw even more attention to it.
 Stability, above all in many cases, is what enterprise customers are buying.
-Admitting that you’re a startup in itself could kill your company’s chances of getting the deal.
+Admitting that you’re a startup in itself could ruins your company’s chances of getting the deal.

 The longevity of open standards

 If, god forbid, your startup doesn’t work out, you’ll have done your customer a solid by building on open standards.
 That means that they won’t have to rewrite all of their code.
 They can replace your defunct product and go with a competitor with minimal hassle.

 Open standards have seen thousands of companies come and go.
 They were around before your company existed, and they’ll be around after.
 SAML—a protocol that allows you to login once and have that login you into a number of separate websites—was first created in 2001.
 So when you build on open standards, you get a succession plan for your startup for free.